banesp/2d-adventurer-game-engine/README.md

 # Adventurer Game Engine

-A simple 2D game engine built for adventurer type of games (Conan the Caveman e.g).
+A simple 2D game engine for adventurer type of games (Conan the Caveman e.g).

+Built on SDL2